incarnateTheGreat/ledn-token-app/README.md

 ## Running the Server

 After the dependencies have been installed, you will need to start `json-server`; it's required in order to connect to the data.
+This should be executed in a separate Terminal window.

 ```
 npm run json:server